nervousnet/Nervousnet-CORE-Server/README.md

 ### Welcome to the Nervousnet CORE Servers GitHub page.

-The Nervousnet CORE set of servers is an important component of the Nervousnet Platform.
+The Nervousnet CORE set of Distributed Servers sits is the main component of the Nervousnet Platform.

+These servers collect data from various sources including Mobile Apps, IoT Devices and Partner platforms and allow for analyzing and utilizing these data.

 ### Architecture<br>